 - 3.13.1.
 Be a Level 1 Accredited, in good standing - 3.13.1.1.
 Must be up to date with Level 1 Refresher requirements - 3.13.2.
 Apply to attend a Level 2 Judges clinic using an ASHS Accredited Judges Level 2 Application Form or equivalent - 3.13.2.1.
-Provide evidence of having experience and ability in Led OR Hack OR Working at a minimum of one GRADE 3 event, such as a State, Royal or National Show OR a minimum of three GRADE 1 events (Agricultural Shows) plus four GRADE 2 events (ASHS Branch Shows) in the last five years.
-See section 1, 5.36 for Show Grading Definitions. - 3.13.3.
+Provide evidence of having experience and ability in Led OR Hack OR Working at a minimum of one GRADE 3 event, such as a State, Royal or National Show OR a minimum of three GRADE 1 events (Agricultural Shows) PLUS four GRADE 2 events (ASHS Branch Shows) in the last five years.
+See Section 1, 5.36 for Show Grading Definitions. - 3.13.2.2.
+The candidate will be placed on a waiting list and invited to the next available workshop, - 3.13.2.3.
+If they are unavailable or unable to attend this workshop their name will remain on the waiting list and they will be invited to the next workshop - 3.13.3.
 Attend a Level 2 Accredited Judges Workshop and be assessed as competent in all components.
 Competencies include: - 3.13.3.1.
 Satisfactory attendance and active participation in all scheduled sessions of the Judges Workshop. - 3.13.3.2.
 Understanding of correct form to function and how it relates to Australian Stock Horse Standard of Excellence. - 3.13.3.3.
-Correct conformation and its impact upon movement. - 3.13.3.4.
-Understanding terminology associated with Australian Stock Horses.
+Correct conformation and its impact upon movement.

-- 3.13.3.5.
+- 3.13.3.4.
+Understanding terminology associated with Australian Stock Horses. - 3.13.3.5.
 Understanding of correct Australian Stock Horse.
 Type in relation to judging Led, Ridden ASH Show classes and how this relates to the Standard of Excellence. - 3.13.3.6.
 Demonstrate an understanding of ASH Rules and Regulations. - 3.13.3.7.
 Practical Judging exercises (Led, Working, Hack and Hormel Slide), including placings and explain the same. - 3.13.3.8.
 Ability to score using full range of points/scoring each movement & transition. - 3.13.3.9.
 Understanding of Risk Management, show ring Rules and Regulations, Judges' obligations and responsibilities. - 3.13.3.10.
-Advanced understanding of ring etiquette and behaviour. - 3.13.4.
-If a candidate is not assessed as competent in all components (refer 3.13.3.) they will remain a Level 1 Judge. - 3.13.5.
+Advanced understanding of ring etiquette and behaviour. - 3.13.3.11.
+Provide evidence of having experience and ability at a minimum of one GRADE 3 event, such as a State, Royal or National Show OR a minimum of three GRADE 1 events (Agricultural Shows) plus four GRADE 2 events (ASHS Branch Shows) in the last three years.
+See section1, 5.36 for Show Grading Definitions. - 3.13.4.
+If a candidate is not assessed as competent in all components they will remain a Level 1 Judge. - 3.13.5.
 The decision of the assessor will be final. - 3.13.6.
-Agree to abide by a Code of Conduct as produced by the Society, which is then returned to the Society - 3.13.7.
-Complete a Judges Agreement which is then returned to the Society - 3.13.8.
+Agree to abide by and sign a Code of Conduct as produced by the Society, which is then returned to the Society - 3.13.7.
+Sign a Judges Agreement which is then returned to the Society - 3.13.8.
 Agree to have their details published by the Society so they can be contacted regarding judging assignments